AlexKShah/jh-741-iaa/mod5/assn.md

 Anonymity is a very hotly debated topic on the internet, and is the subject of active research and political activism.
 At the same time, it’s debatable how much anonymity is actually achievable – either passively or actively.

-For this assignment, start by visiting the site spokeo.com

-Links to an external site. and searching for yourself.
+For this assignment, start by visiting the site spokeo.com and searching for yourself.
 Once you’ve done so, answer the following questions:

     There are tradeoffs against anonymity and identifiability, discuss what some of those are?